LEDazzio01/ai-performance-engineering/docs/appendix.md

 ## Use NVTX markers

 Instrument your code with NVTX ranges or framework profiling APIs to label different phases, including data loading, forward pass, backward pass, etc. These markers show up in the Nsight Systems or Perfetto timeline and help you attribute GPU idle times or latencies to specific parts of the pipeline.
 This makes it easier to communicate to developers which part of the code needs attention.
 For PyTorch, you can use torch.profiler.record_function().
 Utilize kernel profiling and analysis tools beyond just the PyTorch profiler For performance-critical kernels, use Nsight Compute to examine kernel-level metrics like occupancy and throughput, or Nsight Systems to analyze GPU/CPU timelines and overlap.
 Check achieved occupancy, memory throughput, and instruction throughput.
 Look for signs of memory bottlenecks, such as memory bandwidth near the hardware maximum.
 This helps to identify memory-bound workloads.
 The profiler’s “Issues” section often directly suggests if a kernel is memory bound or compute bound and why.
 Use this feedback to guide code changes, such as improving memory coalescing if global load efficiency is low.

+### Place NVTX ranges strategically

+Wrap the exact regions you care about—input staging, forward/backward kernels, communication—rather than blanketing entire functions.
+Give ranges consistent colors and human-readable names so Nsight timelines tell a story at a glance.
+Pair NVTX events with CUDA events for precise timings, and propagate range IDs through distributed ranks so you can correlate slow phases across GPUs.

 ## Check for warp divergence